 This advice is about practical aspects of project work, and especially my preferred methods for ensuring effective interaction between students and supervisor.

 It must be used in addition to the rules and recommendations set in the appropriate project scheme document for your course.
 Please READ them and refer to them when you need to.
 Knowing rules and deadlines is your responsibility.

-It is best to Email from your official University account rather than other accounts: I have set up a filter to alert me to messages from students, which relies on the standard headers of student accounts.
+It is best to Email from your official University account rather than other accounts: I set up filters to alert me to messages from students, which rely on the standard headers of student accounts.
 It is also less likely that a spam filter deletes your message.

 Since I receive many (60-100) messages per day, it may happen that I miss one: if you don't receive a reply within 2 days, it is not rude (it is actually helpful) to re-send the message ("did you receive this?") and/or call my telephone to inquire.
 You can also come to my advertised office hours, of course.

-Calling my phone number, or knocking on my door, at other times without prior appointment is not good practice except in emergencies: you will probably find that I cannot interrupt other work to see you, and thus it will be a waste of time for both.
+Knocking on my door, at other times without prior appointment is not good practice: you will probably find that I cannot interrupt other work to see you, and thus it will be a waste of time for both.

 We will need meetings, more frequently at the start and for those projects where I am the client.
-Make sure we have agree meeting schedules, clearly, in advance.
-My diary contains many commitments taken months in advance, so it is best to agree in advance periodic meetings throughout the project period, as well as any special meetings (e.g. any long session to analyse requirements); although at times we may need to cancel an appointment or have extra meetings.
+Make sure that we agree meeting schedules, clearly, in advance.
+My diary contains many commitments taken months in advance, so it is best to agree in advance periodic meetings throughout the project period, as well as any special meetings (e.g. any long session to analyse requirements); although at times we may need to reschedule an appointment, or have extra meetings.

 Whenever you need unplanned meetings, the fastest way in term time may be to use my office hours for the current week; or else you must contact me to find a different time.